bwoodbury3/gpt-dev/README.md

 # GPT-DEV

-Prototype with gpt-3 `code-davinci-edit-001` that takes feature requests and modifies files in-place.
-When it's actually good enough, integrate with github.
-For now, a command line tool.
+Prototype with gpt-3 `code-davinci-edit-001` that scrapes issues from a github repository and automatically submits a pull request.
+It's kinda meteocre with lots of shortcomings, but definitely fun to play with!

 ## Quick start
 ```